1 Piece-Ground Dog Anchor Peg-Gen 2

-Developed by Outback Tracks in Australia.
 The auger shape and design of these bolts will anchor almost anything anywhere.
-From Tarps to Awnings an easy screw in system that allows for easy insertion and removal of tent pegs.
-Each Ground Dog is 200mm long, made from high grade marine stainless steel and comes with a unique locking nut.
+From Tarps to Awnings an easy screw-in system that allows for easy insertion and removal of tent pegs.
+Each Ground Dog Peg is 250mm long, (generation 1 was 200mm long) made from high-grade marine stainless steel and comes with a unique Hook Collar.

 Delivery: Next Day Despatch